mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - The default `underline` prop is changed from `"hover"` to `"always"`.
 To get the same behavior as in v4, apply `defaultProps` in theme

+  > ✅ This is handled in [link-underline-hover codemod](#link-underline-hover), read the details before running this codemod.

   ```js
   createTheme({
     components: {